Today I am going to be reviewing Shoyeido’s Five Hills incense sticks.

 Shoyeido did a pretty decent job at blending this incense.
 The ingredient list makes the fragrance profile seem simple in theory, but it seems to have some complexities as well.

 The clove and sandalwood scents are upfront, yet the patchouli makes the scent feel playful.
+The sandalwood is obviously the base note.
 I’m not exactly sure what other spices are included here, as they seem to be there simply to add the aforementioned complexity.
 I possibly smell some benzoin and nutmeg, but as the full ingredient list isn’t stated, I can only guess.
 I’m sure there’s something else in it as well.

 One thing I love about natural plant-based incense is that the smells seem to constantly change while it burns.
 There is a certain ‘ebb and flow’ characteristic to it.